 Practice creates a well-tuned team.

 Many hotels and resorts practice emergency and disaster procedures a few times a year.
 Omni Hotels practice their plans twice per year and provide reporting across the company of the effectiveness of their plan.
 This allows the hotel group to understand areas of improvement and learn what works best in different hotel locations.

 Post-event planning is important.

 Once an event has happened, hotel staff need to elevate all concerns and disaster reporting as quickly as possible.
 Hotel staff should use the technology available such as mobile phones to send photos to management – management should then send photos to their disaster planning or response team.
-Interstate Restoration has an immediate response team that will take this information and respond accordingly.
+Interstate Restoration has an immediate response team that will take this information and responds accordingly.

-Evaluation of safety should always be a top of mind element during post event assessment – do not put yourself or guests at risk of being harmed and let emergency professionals do their job.
+Evaluation of safety should always be a top of mind element during post-event assessment – do not put yourself or guests at risk of being harmed and let emergency professionals do their job.

 Temporary repairs that can mitigate further damage should be made.
 Most critical are power and water supplies.
 If it all possible, these should be shut-off to reduce fire and flooding damage.

 The American Hotel & Lodging Association lists the below resources: